NYSCP Be Aware: Lets talk about language. - North Yorkshire

 Introduction:

-In March 2020, North Yorkshire Safeguarding Children Partnership (NSCYP) launched their Multi-Agency Child Exploitation (MACE) and Contextual Safeguarding Strategy.
+In March 2023, North Yorkshire Safeguarding Children Partnership (NSCYP) updated their Multi-Agency Child Exploitation (MACE) and Contextual Safeguarding Strategy.
 The Strategy recognises that children and young people can be at risk of, or subjected to harm through exploitation and abuse from adults and/or other peers outside of their family network.
 Those who wish to exploit children often disempower parents/carers and young people themselves to further the control that they have over them.
 For this reason, it is vital that professionals do not facilitate this through using language that seeks to lay blame on either the child or parents/carers.

-To promote the use of positive language across the partnership, a series of resources have been created to help practitioners consider the words, phrases and jargon that they may use when speaking to and about young people.
+To promote the use of positive language across the partnership, a series of resources have been created to help practitioners consider the words and phrases that they may use when speaking to and about young people.
 It encourages consideration of the impact language can have for children and young people, as well as parents and carers affected by exploitation or other forms of extra-familial harm.
 This includes not just language used verbally, but information that is written in files, case notes, statements, assessments and reports.

 This pack is a collation of key documents produced across the partnership; it is a tool to help prompt our discussions and reflections about our own use of language and the impacts it can have.